DanielDigby/comp30022-OSI-Layer-8/README.md

   }
 ```
 what this means is that the (root) yarn controlls the whole "monorepo" and is the controller for all dependencies, we never directly install dependencies here.
-So do not run "yarn add somepackage)
+So do not run "yarn add somepackage"

 we need to install our packages to a specific workspace, so they get managed and installed correctly during production. to do so run:
 yarn workspace client add somepackage